National Rifle Association (NRA)

 Strategic Training Group, LLC "STG" has NRA Instructors & Training Counselors who are certified to offer the most popular NRA basic firearms and instructor courses.
 Group, Club, Association and Company training available.
 We can travel and conduct the training at **your facility** at no additional charge.**

-Most courses and all live-fire training is conducted at Briar Rabbit Shooting Sports located located at 2949 Granger Hill Road, Zanesville, OH 43701 DO NOT CONTACT BRIAR RABBIT REGARDING AN STG COURSE.
+Most of our NRA courses and all live-fire training is conducted at Briar Rabbit Shooting Sports located located at 2949 Granger Hill Road, Zanesville, OH 43701 DO NOT CONTACT BRIAR RABBIT REGARDING AN STG COURSE.
 CONTACT US.

 **Training Facilities must meet minimum student numbers and standards.